-I like to have players play a lot of one on one in the summer and am always looking for ways to make it more productive, challenging, and game like.
+I like to have players play a lot of one on one and define using the dribble within a team concept to attack the basket and create scoring opportunities for all 5 players.
+I am always looking for ways to make it more productive, challenging, and game like.

 I found these four versions of one on one on Zak Boisvert’s site pickandpop.net.